Poland: Top court ruling against EU law comes into force | DW | 12.10.2021

 The case has also fueled speculation that Poland may one day stage a "Polexit" and leave the 27-nation bloc.

-However, in an interview with DW, Polish Deputy Foreign Minister Marcin Przydacz said Poland had no such plans.
+Deputy Foreign Minister Marcin Przydacz told DW that Poland had no such plans.

 "We are a member of the EU, we going to stay in the EU," he said.
 "Ninety percent of Poles support our membership in the EU and also the government supports our membership."

-He also accused the opposition, led by former European Commission head Donald Tusk, of spreading rumors about a Polexit to boost their own popularity.
+He also accused the opposition, led by former European Commission head Donald Tusk, of spreading rumors about a Polexit.

 Tens of thousands of Poles took part in rallies on Sunday in support of their country's EU membership.
 At the demonstration in Warsaw, Tusk accused PiS of putting Poland's future in Europe at risk.

-Last week's ruling in the Constitutional Court warned EU institutions not to "act beyond the scope of their competences" by interfering with Poland's judicial reforms.
+The ruling in the Constitutional Court had warned EU institutions not to "act beyond the scope of their competences" by interfering with Poland's changes to the judiciary.

-Warsaw and Brussels have long locked horns over Poland's reforms, which the EU says undermine the independence of the courts.
+Warsaw and Brussels have long locked horns over the policies, which the EU says undermine the independence of the courts.
 Poland, on the other hand, says they are necessary to curb corruption in the judicial system.

-Media freedom, LGBT rights, and migration have also proven a source of conflict.
+Media freedom, LGBTQ rights and migration have also proved sources of conflict.

 nm/wd (Reuters, AFP, dpa)